 What heat sources can be used for Ambient Loops?

 The most efficient heat source for fifth generation district heating is the ground.
 Ground source heat pumps using Shared Ground Loop Arrays are the most elegant, economical, and efficient heat source for fifth generation district heating ambient loops.

-Air source heat pumps acting as dry air coolers (a fan) or sources of waste heat can also act as primary heat sources for ambient loops, however they require secondary appliances inside the property to manage and deliver the heating and cooling.
-Ground source heat pumps with shared ground loop arrays require no further appliances.
+Air source heat pumps, dry air coolers (a fan) or sources of waste heat can also act as primary heat sources for ambient loops, however they require secondary appliances inside the property to manage and deliver the heating and cooling.
+Ground source heat pumps with Shared Ground Loop Arrays require no further appliances.

-Ground source heat pumps can work with secondary appliances and no ground array i.e. using air source heat pump dry air coolers as the heat source, however the ground array provides design robustness and greater opportunities; the constant temperature of the ground provides stability unlike air temperature fluctuations, and the ground array allows of natural heat storage.
+Ground source heat pumps can work with secondary appliances and no ground array i.e. using air source heat pump dry air coolers as the heat source, however the ground array provides design robustness and greater opportunities; the constant temperature of the ground provides stability unlike air temperature fluctuations, and depending on the geology the ground array provides the opportunity for natural energy storage.

 What are Shared Ground Loop Arrays?